Deaniebean/DevCareScore/README.md

 # 📊 DevCareScore

 **DevCareScore** is a Node.js script that evaluates the *community support health* of an open source GitHub repository based on real metrics like issue resolution and contributor activity.
-Community Support is something important but somehow also not easy to define measure.
-This script attempts to capture some measureable aspects of community support by focusing on the questions.:
+Community Support is important for open source projects but also not easy to define or measure as it encompasses many aspects.
+This script attempts to capture some measureable aspects of community support by focusing on the questions:
 - if a user encounters a problem today, how quickly can they expect a response, how likely is it that their issue will be resolved?
 - How large is the community?